Saint Mary’s diagnostic tools provide the highest quality of care

 radio waves to form images of the body.
 Since MRI does not use any ionizing

-radiation, its use is recommended in preference to CT, when either modality
+radiation, it may be recommended in preference to CT, when either could

 Computed Tomography (CT or CAT scan) combines a series of X-ray views taken